 It could get worse.
 Watch the mail for a warning notice when your ISP detects you have downloaded copyright-protected content.
 If you don’t knock it off, they could cancel your service altogether and alert the authorities.

 Here’s something else to consider.
 Torrents are a common vector for spreading malware.
 Stay safe and only use reputable apps and services that have the right to show you what you want to watch.

 Using images on your site or videos

 Unless you have express permission or know for sure that a photo is in the public domain, it’s not yours to use or share online.
 It’s unlikely you’ll get nailed for copyright infringement by posting a meme on Facebook.
 However, be especially careful when posting images to your website or using images in your videos.

 At best, you’ll get a slap on the wrist.
 At worst, you could end up with a bill for tens of thousands of dollars for posting someone else’s work without permission or credit.

 If you’re going to Google Images, typing in a search term, and pulling down the best photos that pop up, you’ll get into trouble eventually.
 Tap or click for free, legal ways to find solid images for any purpose.

 Years ago, you could access most news sites online for free.
 Today, you’re hit with paywalls on most major sites.
 Some of us get out our credit cards and often pay for the sites we visit.

 Others find clever ways around the paywalls, like browser extensions or other tricks.
 Before you celebrate, know that it’s illegal.
 The Digital Millennium Copyright Act says you cannot go around technology meant to restrict access to copyrighted material.

 Raise your hand if you have ever shared a password for a streaming service or other subscription.
 Not only is that against the terms you agreed to when you signed up, but it might also be illegal.
-Depending on how you interpret it, the U.S. Computer Fraud and Abuse Act implies using someone else’s passwords is a federal crime.
+Depending on how you interpret it, the U.S. Computer Fraud and Abuse Act implies using someone else’s password is a federal crime.